5t3f4nUNCC/49erBikingEvents/README.md

 # 49erBikingEvents

 Welcome to 49er Biking Events!
 This is a project I developed over the Fall 2019 semester for Network-Based Application Development.
-Developed using Netbeans and Tomcat Apache with Java as the back-end language.
-The project details are below.
-Install instructions can be found at install.md and further details on the layout and use of each of the web pages can be found at User Manual.pdf
+The project highlights full stack development and the use of JSP and JSTL, developed using Netbeans and Tomcat Apache with Java as the back-end language.
+(I used Netbeans IDE 8.2, Apache Tomcat 8.5.46, MySQL 8.0, and JDK 1.8) The project details are below.
+Further details on the layout and use of each of the web pages can be found at User Manual.pdf.

 1. Project overview: